On Courant and Pleijel theorems for sub-Riemannian Laplacians: A first bound on the Faber--Krahn constant

 ~\\ In this subsection we prove a lower bound on the Sobolev constant $C^{\rm Sob}(\mathbb H_n\times\R^k)$ in terms of the Sobolev constant $C^{\rm Sob}(\mathbb H_n)$ and the constant appearing in a certain Sobolev interpolation inequality on $\R^k$.
 Assume $2\leq q<\infty$ if $k\leq 2$ and $2\leq q\leq\frac{2k}{k-2}$ if $k>2$, and denote by $C^{\rm GN}_q(\R^k)$ the largest possible constant in the inequality, valid for $u\in H^1(\R^k)$,

-For $k=1$ the explicit value of the constant $C^{\rm GN}_q(\R)$ is known from a work of Nagy \cite{Na}, as will be discussed further in Subsection~\ref{sec:maincompk1}.
-For $k\geq 2$ its explicit value is not known, but we will still be able to derive some results in Subsection \ref{sec:pleijelnk3}.
+For $k=1$ the explicit value of the constant $C^{\rm GN}_q(\R)$ is known from a work of Nagy \cite{Na}.
+For $k\geq 2$ its explicit value is not known, but we will still be able to derive some results in Subsection \ref{sec:maincompk}.

 \begin{proposition} For all $n,k\in\N$, setting $Q=2n+2$ and $q=\frac{2(Q+k)}{Q+k-2}$,

 \end{proposition}

 The argument that follows is inspired by the Laptev--Weidl method of lifting in dimension \cite{LaWe} and similar to one used in \cite{FGL}.